DR. LAVETTE SHIRLEY ELEE

 Intermittent palpitations in a healthy woman in JAAPA.

 Dr. Elee is the mother of two boys, Za’kari and Zion.
-In her free time, she enjoys singing karaoke, traveling, and kickboxing.
-She believes that life is what you make of it, and if you put out positive vibes into the world, they will be returned 100-fold.
+She enjoys singing karaoke, traveling, and kickboxing in her free time.
+She believes that life is what you make of it, and if you put positive vibes into the world, they will be returned 100-fold.